hayohtee/Secret-Message/README.md

 ## Purpose
 - To show how to android Navigation components works
 - To show how to navigate between screens using Fragments
-- To show how to pass data between Fragments
+- To show how to pass data between Fragments using Safe Args